canvas-ai/canvas-electron/README.md

 ``universe://home/inspirations/kitchens``
 ``universe://travel/Spain/2023``
 ``universe://tasks/data-cleanup/2023/09``
 For the above example, all contexts return (among other data) the same file `IMG_1234.jpg` - a picture of a nice kitchen from an airbnb we stayed at.
 As a bonus - regardless of where it is stored(the storage part is abstracted away via storeD).
 Same goes for tabs, notes or any other documents - including the entropy-rich content of your ~/Downloads and ~/Desktop folders.

 There are 5 layer types:

 - **Workspace**: Exportable, **shareable** collection of data sources and layers.
 By default, you start with an undifferentiated "universe".
 Workspaces in Canvas can have a primary color assigned.
 If they do, Canvas will automatically use gradients [of the primary workspace color] for individual data abstractions.
-This visual hint  makes searching through your universe easier .. and more fun.
-As you might have guessed, the default primary color of the universe is white(dispersive prisms are cool :)

 - **Canvas**: A layer with multiple context, feature and/or filter bitmaps assigned that can optionally store Canvas UI layout and UI applet data.